-- 1. To receive and adopt the Directors' Report and the Audited Accounts for the financial year ended 31 (Resolution 1) December 2014 together with the Auditors' Report thereon. - To re-elect Mr Yong Thiam Fook as a Director retiring pursuant to Article 107 of the Company's (Resolution 2) Articles of Association. - 3.
-To re-elect Mr Chua Meng Hua as a Director retiring pursuant to Article 107 of the Company's (Resolution 3) Articles of Association. - 4.
-To re-elect Mr Kwek Kok Beng as a Director pursuant to Article 117 of the Company's Articles of (Resolution 4) Association. - 5.
-To approve the payment of Directors' fees of S\$103,900 (2013: S\$106,900) for the financial year (Resolution 5) ended 31 December 2014. - 6.
-To re-appoint Messrs Nexia TS Public Accounting Corporation as Auditors of the Company and to (Resolution 6) authorise the Directors to fix their remuneration.
+- 1. To receive and adopt the Directors' Report and the Audited Accounts for the financial (Resolution 1) period ended 31 December 2013 together with the Auditors' Report thereon. - 2.
+To re-elect Mr Chua Beng Kuang as a Director retiring pursuant to Article 107 of the (Resolution 2) Company's Articles of Association. - 3.
+To re-elect Dr Wong Chiang Yin as a Director pursuant to Article 107 of the Company's (Resolution 3) Articles of Association.
+[See Explanatory Note 1] - 4.
+To approve the payment of Directors' fees of S\$106,900 (2012: S\$103,900) for the (Resolution 4) financial year ended 31 December 2013. - 5.
+To re-appoint Messrs Nexia TS Public Accounting Corporation as Auditors of the (Resolution 5) Company and to authorise the Directors to fix their remuneration.